lovisarambjer/lovisarambjer.github.io/_pages/about.md

 **Welcome to my website!**

-I am a PhD Candidate in Economics at Uppsala Univeristy, with a special interest in the impact of AI and algorithmic decision making in the labor market.
+I am an applied economist with a special interest in the impact of AI and algorithmic decision making in the labor market.
 I am affiliated with the WASP-HS research cluster on AI, Structural Change, and the Future of Work.

-I will join The Institute for Evaluation of Labour Market and Education Policy [(IFAU)](https://www.ifau.se/en/) as a tenure-track postdoctoral researcher in September 2026.
+I am a postdoc, on tenure track, at the Institute for Evaluation of Labour Market and Education Policy [(IFAU)](https://www.ifau.se/en/).

 <span style="font-size: 1.15em">**Work in Progress**</span>